dafny-lang/dafny/docs/_includes/Types.md

 If the compiler does specialize the run-time representation for `int32`, then these statements come at the expense of two, respectively three, run-time conversions.

+TO BE WRITTEN - change of int(x) to x as int

 # Subset types
 ````